The Window of Tolerance: The Full Picture

 The parasympathetic nervous system, the rest and digest?
 It’s coordinated by one nerve called the vagus (sounds like Las Vegas) nerve.
 It’s a very long, very important nerve but I won’t get super deep into the anatomy (you’re welcome).
 The vagus nerve has two distinct branches…which means the parasympathetic nervous system has two states…hence polyvagal theory.
 There’s the dorsal vagal branch, which activates the freeze response, and the ventral vagal branch, which activates the happy, relaxed, calm, friendly response.

 Contrary to the oversimplified popular understanding of polyvagal theory, sympathetic and parasympathetic nervous system activation is not an either/or scenario.
-The two systems (with three distinct colors) often coordinate and activate in different combinations to create a wide range of nervous system states.
+The two systems (with three distinct colors) often coordinate and activate in different combinations to create a wide range of nervous system states and behaviors.
 This makes sense given the repertoire of human experience, activity, and emotion.
-We truly need all of these colors to coordinate the symphony of human experience.
+We truly need all of these colors to paint the entire landscape of human experience.
 The dorsal vagal, or “freeze” part of your body helps you fall asleep at night.
 It also helps you relax enough to enjoy vulnerable intimacy with a loved one.
 The sympathetic response assists us when we exercise or enjoy friendly competition.
 In the chart below you’ll see how each of the autonomic nervous system states- sympathetic, dorsal vagal, and ventral vagal- fit into the window of tolerance model.

 Samkhya Philosophy- Finally we get to Yoga

-Prakriti (material nature) is constituted of three basic building blocks known as the gunas.
-The gunas- rajas, sattva, and tamas- are subatomic particles smaller than protons, electrons, and neutrons.
-Gunas make up everything in physical existence including every atom and all the types of waves such as sound, light, and thought.
+Prakriti (material nature) is constituted of three sets of qualities known as the gunas- rajas, sattva, and tamas.
+The gunas shape everything in physical existence including every atom and all the types of waves such as sound, light, and thought.
 Each guna has its own set of qualities.
 Rajas is associated with movement, heat, inspiration, motivation, anger, and irritation.
 Sattva is associated with pleasure without attachment, lucidity, joy, illumination, lightness, openness.
 Tamas is associated with lethargy, heaviness, delusion, inertia, restraint, and sleep.
-Everything is a manifestation of the three gunas, which express themselves in infinite combinations to produce the world we know.
+Everything is a manifestation of the three gunas, which express themselves in infinite combinations to color the world as we know it.
 This is an undeniable paralell to polyvagal theory.
 You can see how the gunas correspond to the vagal states in the diagram above.

 From the framework of the Samkhya philosophy, a traumatized person is over-identified with the gunas.
 Put simply, they can’t tell the difference between the gunas and themselves.
-When the gunas change and take a person into dysregulation, a traumatized person believe that this is a part of their personality.
+When the gunas change and take a person into dysregulation, a traumatized person can feel like this is a part of their personality.
 Or worse, they may not even notice that they’ve gone into dysregulation.
 Now, we know that all people are subject to this mistake.
 But for traumatized people the pull is much stronger.
-The key to breaking the cycle of dysregulation is observing yourself without judgment.
+The key to breaking the cycle of suffering is observing yourself without judgment.
 After all, judgment will only make you feel worse.
 When you practice this long enough, you begin to see that you are not your thoughts, feelings, and reactions.
 You start to identify a space between the trigger and the reaction, and this space grows bigger until you have enough room to choose responses rather than reacting.
-By then, you’ve mastered a supernatural skill: slowing down time.
+By this time, you’ve mastered a supernatural skill: slowing down time.

 Using yoga therapy to heal trauma is a process of pulling yourself away from identifying with your trauma.
-You learn to become an observer, witnessing your sensations, thoughts, and actions.
-You learn that the observer is who you really are, and moreover, that your essential nature is purusha, which is sattvic.
+You learn to become an observer, witnessing your sensations, thoughts, and actions as they constantly change.
+You learn that the observer is who you really are, and moreover, that your essential nature is purusha (spirit), which is sattvic.
+This way, you can develop confidence to face your stored traumas while staying in control of the experience.
+You can process things in little pieces, according to your comfort.

 How the Window of Tolerance Can Help